-On December 7, 2022, we entered into an underwriting agreement (the "Underwriting Agreement") with Lake Street Capital Management, LLC (the "Underwriter"), pursuant to which we agreed to issue and sell (i) 190,000 shares (the "Firm Shares") of the Company's common stock, par value \$0.0001 per share (the "Common Stock"), (ii) prefunded warrants (the "Pre-Funded Warrants") to purchase 51,666 shares of Common Stock and (iii) warrants to purchase 483,333 shares of Common Stock (the "Common Warrants" and, collectively with the Pre-Funded Warrants, the "Warrants") to the Underwriter in a public offering (the "Offering").
-In addition, under the terms of the Underwriting Agreement, the Company granted the Underwriter the option, for 45 days from the closing of the Offering, to purchase up to 28,500 additional shares of Common Stock (the "Common Stock and Common Warrants to purchase up to an additional 72,500 shares of Common Stock (the "Option Shares" and, together with the Firm Shares, the "Shares").
+On December 7, 2022, we entered into an underwriting agreement with Lake Street Capital Management, LLC (the "Underwriter"), pursuant to which we agreed to issue and sell (i) 190,000 shares of the Company's common stock, par value \$0.0001 per share, (ii) pre-funded warrants to purchase 51,666 shares of common stock and (iii) warrants to purchase 483,333 shares of common stock to the Underwriter in a public offering.
+In addition, the Company granted the Underwriter the option, for 45 days from the closing of the offering, to purchase up to 28,500 additional shares of common stock and common warrants to purchase up to an additional 72,500 shares of common stock.
+The Underwriter agreed to purchase the shares from the Company pursuant to at a price of \$15.62 per share.

-In lieu of a purchase of Common Stock that would otherwise result in an investor's beneficial ownership exceeding 4.99% (or, at the election of the investor, 9.99%) of the outstanding Common Stock, a Pre-Funded Warrant was offered, each of which enables the investor to purchase one share of Common Stock at an exercise price of \$0.0001.
-Each Pre-Funded Warrant will be exercisable upon issuance and will expire when exercised in full (all Pre-Funded Warrants were exercised immediately upon issuance).
-Each Pre-Funded Warrant is being sold with a Common Warrant to purchase two shares of Common Stock.
-The public purchase price of one share of Common Stock and accompanying Common Warrant to purchase two shares of Common Stock is \$16.80 and the combined purchase price of one Pre-Funded Warrant and accompanying Common Warrant to purchase of Common Stock is \$16.80.
-The Underwriter agreed to purchase the Firm Shares from the Company pursuant to the Underwriting Agreement at a price of \$15.62 per share.
+In lieu of a purchase of common stock that would otherwise result in an investor's beneficial ownership exceeding 4.99% (or, at the election of the investor, 9.99%) of the outstanding common stock, a pre-funded warrant was offered, each of which enables the investor to purchase one share of common stock at an exercise price of \$0.0001.
+Each pre-funded warrant was exercisable upon issuance and will expire when exercised in full (all pre-funded warrants were exercised immediately upon issuance).
+Each pre-funded warrant was sold with a common warrant to purchase of common stock.
+The public purchase price of one share of common stock and accompanying common warrant to purchase two shares of Common Stock is \$16.80 and the combined purchase price of one pre-funded warrant and accompanying common warrant to purchase two shares of common stock is \$16.80.

-Each Common Warrant is exercisable immediately at an exercise price of \$16.80 per share and will expire five years following the date of issuance.
-The Offering closed on December 9, 2022 and we received aggregate gross proceeds of approximately \$4.1 million from the Offering.
+Each common warrant is exercisable immediately at an exercise price of \$16.80 per share and will expire five years following the date of issuance.
+The offering closed on December 9, 2022 and we received aggregate gross proceeds of approximately \$4.1 million from the Offering.